phaze-the-dumb/Phaze-Docs/beatsaber-modding/starting-coding.md

 To do this you need to open up the file path `extern/codegen/include/GlobalNamespace` in here you can find a list of files that we can hook into (mostly)

-For this example we are going to use the file `NoteController.hpp` to make any map into a 360 degree map
+For this example we are going to use the file `NoteController.hpp` to make any map into a 360 degree map as this hook runs whenever a note is spawned

 We are going to start by adding three new lines